FranciscoPedro06/FranciscoPedro06/README.md

 < dev mode: active />

-hi there — i'm Francisco Pedro, 18yo dev who enjoys turning coffee into code ☕

-i build things using:
+# 👋 Hello, I'm Francisco Pedro

+I'm an 19-year-old developer passionate about building practical and well-structured solutions.

+### Technologies I work with:
-  - ☕ java & 🧠 c for logic-heavy challenges
+- ☕ **Java** and 🧠 **C** for logic-intensive programming challenges
-  - 🧮 sql for data wrangling
+- 🧮 **SQL** and **Firebase** for data management and optimization
-  - 🌐 js, html & css for bringing ideas to the browser

-less into buzzwords, more into learning by doing.

-⌛ currently diving deeper into:
+- 🌐 **JavaScript, HTML, and CSS** for web development

+### Currently focusing on:
-  - backend patterns
+- Backend design patterns
-  - clean architecture
+- Clean Architecture
-  - database optimization
+- Database optimization

-always learning. always building.
-sometimes debugging for hours because of a missing semicolon.
+Always eager to learn, improve my skills, and apply knowledge to real projects.